 How hard would it be to create a basic document that asked people in my situation the following questions (obviously all gussied up in lawyer-speak):

 I presume this would give the IRS what it needed to go after the tax cheats.
-I mean if you don’t identify your account, that should be it right?
-Even if some of us had investment income that didn’t fall under current regulations, I’m sure there are enough exemptions and tax credits available that it would cancel out almost all of us.
-Instead they force Canadian citizens who design their personal financial situation and financial vehicles to fit Canadian rules, into the complex web of the same US tax filing sheet that everyone else uses.
-It doesn’t take a genius to figure out there is going to be a ton of unnecessary headaches there.
+I mean if you don’t identify your account, that should be it, right?
+Even if some of us had investment income that didn’t fall under current regulations, I’m sure there are enough exemptions and tax credits available that would cancel out almost all of us.
+Instead, they force Canadian citizens who design their personal financial situation and financial vehicles to fit Canadian rules, into the complex web of the same US tax filing sheet that everyone else uses.
+It doesn’t take a genius to figure out there are going to be a ton of unnecessary headaches there.

 Any Bets On What The End Result Be?